Objectivity in the News - Where Did It Go?

 This brings me to the one public figure in broadcasting today with whom I do have a problem.
 The former communications director for a president of the United States now regularly sits in a news anchor's chair for ABC just as “the most trusted man in America” once sat in for CBS.
 (It is worth noting neither he nor his network gave Walter Cronkite that title – the American public did.)

 George Stephanopoulos serves as anchor of ABC's "Good Morning America" and anchor of "This Week with George Stephanopoulos."
-He is the regular substitute anchor on "ABC World News with Diane Sawyer."
 George's last job before this one was with the Clinton administration as the senior adviser to the president for policy and strategy.
 He is the author of "All Too Human," a New York Times bestseller on President Clinton's first term and the 1992 and 1996 Clinton/Gore campaigns.
 These books were not written as an objective journalist but as an insider – a member of the campaigns and White House staff.

 George received his master's degree in theology from Oxford University, England, where he studied as a Rhodes Scholar.
 He holds a bachelor of arts degree from Columbia University graduating summa cum laude in political science.
 These credentials qualify him to enter any field he might choose.
 Credentials are not the problem.
 Objectivity is.
 If Maria Shriver’s objectivity cover was blown after becoming a governor’s wife, how is George’s not blown by his political career before becoming, not a commentator, not a guest host, but a journalist?